Problems with GSA’s 18F Information Technology Organization

 Example State Government IT Recommendations

-The Centralization of State Services Reform Model
+The Centralization of State Services Reform Model developed by the author

 I recommend a State Central Cloud Information Technology Data Center to store all state and county data.
 I further recommend the implementation of a new Centralized Relational Database Management System (RDMS) similar to that implemented in Washington State.
 The RDMS is developed completely separate from the current obsolete Agency computer systems.
 No funds were wasted on trying to patch the old systems.
 When the New Centralized Data Center and its systems were up and running the plug was pulled on the old systems.